maxthraxx/WFGY/core/README.md

 <br>

-Thank you all for supporting WFGY (WanFaGuiYi) 🌏.
-“WanFaGuiYi” means all principles into one 🔑, and I’ve been chasing what that “one” truly is.
+Thank you for supporting WFGY (WanFaGuiYi) 🌏.
+“WanFaGuiYi” means *all principles into one* 🔑, and I’ve been chasing what that “one” truly is.
 WFGY 2.0 is my final answer — [a single line of code](https://zenodo.org/records/16875239) ⚡.
-This is my life’s classic work 📜; if a person gets one chance to give something meaningful back to the world, this is my moment.
-I’m giving you everything — all the hardship, pain, and persistence turned into creation.
-Many have asked why I open-sourced it, and the answer is simple: I want high-level knowledge returned to all of humanity 🤝.
-Breaking the capital monopoly matters, because these techniques are enough to help the world evolve 🚀.
-This is not an incremental patch, it’s a core evolution — the original WFGY formulas combined with the Coupler (W_c) and the Drunk Transformer five-formula regulators.
-It’s pure math, zero boilerplate: paste the OneLine into an LLM and it behaves differently — faster, sharper, more stable, more recoverable.
+This is my life’s work 📜; if a person gets one chance to give something meaningful back to the world, this is mine.
+I’m giving you everything — the hardship, pain, and persistence turned into creation.

+Why open-source?
+Because high-level knowledge should return to humanity 🤝.
+Breaking the monopoly matters, and these techniques are enough to help the world evolve 🚀.
+This is not an incremental patch; it’s a core evolution — the original WFGY formulas combined with the Coupler (W_c) and the Drunk Transformer five-formula regulators.
+Pure math, zero boilerplate: paste the OneLine into an LLM and it behaves differently — faster, sharper, more stable, more recoverable.
 If this helps you, please ⭐ the repo to unlock more examples and tooling.
 </details>

 ---